- Oops!Something went wrong.Please try again later.

-It has been more than a month since the last earnings report for Cardiovascular Systems, Inc. CSII.
-Shares have lost about 3.5% in that time frame, underperforming the market.
+It has been about a month since the last earnings report for Cardiovascular Systems (CSII).
+Shares have lost about 2.8% in that time frame, underperforming the S&P 500.

-Will the recent negative trend continue leading up to the stock's next earnings release, or is it due for a breakout?
-Before we dive into how investors and analysts have reacted as of late, let's take a quick look at the most recent earnings report in order to get a better handle on the important catalysts.
+Will the recent negative trend continue leading up to its next earnings release, or is Cardiovascular Systems due for a breakout?
+Before we dive into how investors and analysts have reacted as of late, let's take a quick look at its most recent earnings report in order to get a better handle on the important catalysts.

-Gross margin in the reported quarter was 81.7%, up 206 basis points (bps) year over year, primarily on account of a 9.2% rise in revenues.
+Gross margin in the reported quarter was 78.3%, down 162 basis points (bps) year over year due to 7.9% fall in gross profit.

 How Have Estimates Been Moving Since Then?

-At this time, Cardiovascular Systems' stock has a great Growth Score of A, though it is lagging a lot on the momentum front with an C. Charting a somewhat similar path, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.
+Currently, Cardiovascular Systems has a nice Growth Score of B, though it is lagging a lot on the Momentum Score front with an F. Charting a somewhat similar path, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.

-The stock has a Zacks Rank #3 (Hold).
-We are expecting an inline return from the stock in the next few months.
+Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
+Notably, Cardiovascular Systems has a Zacks Rank #3 (Hold).
+We expect an in-line return from the stock in the next few months.